CypherPotato/planifolia/readme.md

 # Planifolia

-A serverless template engine and routing engine written in vanilla JavaScript, built to work with HTML, in 4,46 KB (2,63 KB minified).
+A serverless template engine and routing engine written in vanilla JavaScript, built to work with HTML, with only **4,33 KB**!

 This super small utility can render components, routes and layouts only with Vanilla Javascript, without having to configure an additional service for that.

 ## How it works?

-**Your files are your routes!**
+### Your files are your routes!

 By defining a "views" folder, you can access your files by: